Sufficient Conditions and Constraints for Reversing General Quantum Errors

-where $D$ is a diagonal Hermitian.
-This is the same as the diagonalized quantum error correction condition for CP maps. \end{proof} Note that the ability to diagonalize this matrix is tantamount to finding a set of orthogonal projectors that can be used to define a syndrome measurement.
+This is the same as the diagonalized quantum error correction conditions for CP maps. \end{proof} Note that the ability to diagonalize this matrix is tantamount to finding a set of orthogonal projectors that can be used to define a syndrome measurement.

 We can now prove the main theorem. \begin{theorem} Let us consider a $\mathcal{B}$ matrix with at least one negative eigenvalue.
-Let its action correspond to an NCP map
+Let its action correspond to a NCP map

 where not all of the $\eta_i$'s are positive.
 Now suppose $\exists U\in$PU relating two sets of operators $\{E_i\}$ and $\{F_j\}$ such that $\mathcal{E}$ is equivalent to